ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-dns.md

    - Create DNS Service record for etcd.
    - Create DNS SRV record for etcd.

 **Note:** The *Add-DnsServerPrimaryZone -networkid* cmdlet creates only classful reverse lookup zones.
 Therefore, if you specify a prefix longer than /24, say a /26, then the cmdlet creates a /32 reverse lookup zone.
 Therefore, as a workaround in the script use /24 instead of a /26.
+You also need to modify the private portable subnet to match classful /24 network in the commands.

 Do not create CNAME entries as OpenShift's certificates are keyed to the DNS returning the IP address only and not a referral to the base hostname.
 {:note}